 GzWeb is usually installed on an Ubuntu server.
 Once the server is set up and running, clients can interact with the simulation simply by accessing the server's URL on a web browser.

-The main dependencies for GzWeb are the Gazebo development libraries, version 7 or greater, and NodeJS version 4 or higher.
+The main dependencies for GzWeb are the Gazebo development libraries, version 7 or greater, and NodeJS version 4 up to version 8.

 Take a look at these tutorials to choose the Gazebo installation that best fits your case.
 The simplest approach would be to install Gazebo 9 as follows: